Cat-Denton/VirtualDmScreen.Solution/README.md

 ## Description

 _An Epicodus Teamweek project for the January 2021 Part Time Cohort.
 This is a WiP application that uses a MySQL database to allow users to register with a character name, a character portrait, and choose to be either the DM or a Player.
-The DM can set background music and a background picture from hard-coded choices.
+Roles-based authorization allows DM to set background music and a background picture from hard-coded choices.
 The DM or Players can enter chat messages or dice rolls.
 If the other users refresh their browser after changes are made, they can see the updated background picture and see new chat messages and dice rolls.
 Further work planned for this application is to implement Ajax to allow the DOM to update in real time when users make changes to the database._

 <!-- ![Relationship Chart](https://i.imgur.com/9XYbJ4p.png) -->